 6. Navigation and Positioning Sensors

 Positioning sensors are used to approximate the position of a robot.
-The usual positioning sensor is GPS (Global Positioning System).
+The usual positioning sensor is a GPS (Global Positioning System).
 Satellites orbiting our Earth transmit signals, and a robot receiver acquires and processes these signals.
 Use the processed information to determine a robot’s approximate position and velocity.

 Digital Magnetic Compass provides directional measurements using the Earth’s magnetic field that guides your robot to reach its destination.
 Compared to GPS modules, these sensors are cheap, but a compass works best when you need both positional feedback and navigation.
 Another method called location refers to the task of automatically determining a robot’s location based on external elements such as natural and artificially placed landmarks such as doors, windows, walls, etc.